pdgilbert/eg_stm_hal/README.md

 If you have not yet bought a development board and are just looking to start then consider a 'blue pill' with a cheap ST-Link dongle.
-It is not only the cheapest by far (I think I got 5 for $10 with a dongle) but it also seems to be the best supported by HAL at the moment (Nov 2019).
+It is not only the cheapest by far (I think I got 5 for $10 with a dongle) but it also seems to be the best supported by HAL at the moment (July 2020).
 No doubt the support is because all the developers have a few lying around.
 You could well want a more expensive development board when you get further along.